cuiyongbo/hello-world/my_wiki/languages/english_notes_6.rst

 | Definition: to prevent something from happening.
 | Usage: At 84, Jone feels his age precludes too much travel.
 | Usage: In some cases poor English precludes them from ever finding a job.
 |
+| grandiose
+| Definition: impressive and imposing in appearance or style, especially pretentiously so.
+| Usage: the court's grandiose facade. [冠冕堂皇]
+| Definition: excessively grand or ambitious.
+| Usage: grandiose plans to reform the world. [华而不实]
+|
+| catch short
+| Definition: Found to be lacking something one needs, especially money.
+| Usage: I'm caught a little short.
+Can I borrow a few bucks? [手头紧]
+| Definition: Pregnant when one is not married. [未婚先育]
+| Usage: I think that Heather has missed so much school because she's caught short.
+| Definition: Having an urgent need to use the toilet. [内急]
+| Usage: I always go to the bathroom before a long drive, to avoid being caught short.
+|
 | android
 | Definition: (in science fiction) a robot with a human appearance.